The Ultimate Guide to Teaching English in China

 No matter where you are in the teach abroad process, this ultimate guide is for you!

-Common Job Types in China
+Types of English teaching jobs in China

+The Chinese teach abroad market is booming, and new schools are always looking for foreign English teachers.
 For the most part, China has three main types of schools where you might be working: public schools, training centers, and international schools.
 These types of schools are all very different from one another, so it's a good idea to familiarize yourself with each type of job so that you can know which one is best for you!

 Many public schools in China hire oral English teachers to work with their students on speaking and listening comprehension.